homics/instructions/homics/docs/user-guide/stock.md

 * Close the transaction

-With this plan, you can see in step 3 that the monolith is waiting for the microservice response.
+In this new plan, you can see in the 3rd step that the monolith is waiting for the microservice to respond.

 ![warning](../img/warning.png) It's pretty bad!

-Imagine that the call to impact stock times out...
+Imagine that the call to change the stock times out...

-Your payment method is going to wait the whole time and so is your user.
+Your payment method is going to wait this whole time, and so is your user.

 ![tip](../img/success.png) We need to change to asynchronous.